nitobuendia/oura-custom-component/README.md

 ### Individual sensor parameters

 - `name`: (Optional) Name of the sensor (e.g. sleep_score).
+- `attribute_state`: (Optional) What monitored variable (i.e. attribute) will be used to define the main state of the sensor.
+To see the default values, check the `state` section within each sensor description below.
-- `max_backfill`: How many days before to backfill if a day of data is not available.
+- `max_backfill`: (Optional) How many days before to backfill if a day of data is not available.
 See `Backfilling strategy` section to understand how this parameter works.
 Default: 0.
-- `monitored_dates`: Days that you want to monitor.
+- `monitored_dates`: (Optional) Days that you want to monitor.
 See `Monitored days` section to understand what day values are supported.
 Default: yesterday.
-- `monitored_variables`: Variables that you want to monitor.
+- `monitored_variables`: (Optional) Variables that you want to monitor.
 See `monitored attributes` section within each sensor description below to understand what variables are supported.

 ### Example